Wollivan/puck/README.md

 ### Advantage Rule

-If the spinner spins the puck off the table, the shooter then has advantage.
-The spinner then spins again, but if the catcher misses/drops the puck they get another spin to try again.
+If the spinner spins the puck off the table, spin it again, but the shooter has advantage so if they fail to catch, they get another spin to try again.

 ### How to make a goal